By Andrei Pankov, MD, Psychiatry – Behavioral Health

 This shorter phone number will make it easier to call and connect to the existing National Suicide Prevention Lifeline.
 The previous Lifeline phone number (1-800-273-8255) will always remain available.

-Who Can Call the 988 Lifeline?
+Who can call the 988 Lifeline?

 The 988 Suicide & Crisis Lifeline is available to anyone.
 The lifeline is available to someone who is having thoughts of suicide or in suicidal crisis, as well as anyone who is worried about a loved one who may need crisis support.